Eraphie/Getting-and-Cleaning-Data-Course-Project/README.md

 Repo for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course.

 ## Overview
-This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for later analysis using Human Activity Recognition Using Smartphones Dataset.
+This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for later analysis using  Smartphones Dataset.
 A full description of the data used in this project can be found at The UCI Machine Learning Repository http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Here are the data for the project: